kevinlekiller/Python-NNTPLIB-OVER-Compression/README.md

 Python-NNTPLIB-XOVER-Compression
 ================================

-Really quick implementation of header compression in python 3.3's nntplib written in about an hour, you might want to try to catch zlib exceptions, you can also add the compression function to run when connecting so you don't have to call it every time you connect.
+Quick implementation of header compression in python 3.3's nntplib, compression is enabled automatically after connecting to usenet, you can disable compression completely by passing a last argument (bool) when creating the NNTP or NNTP_SSL object.

+If the server doesn't support compression headers will still be downloaded, uncompressed.

+If the server returns an empty compressed gzip string or if there is a problem decompressing the data an NNTPDataError execption is thrown.

 I used XOVER since I haven't seen any providers supporting OVER, you can modify OVER if you want.